VarunGonsalves/ionic-loopback-demo/README.txt

 ------------------------------------------------------------------------
 This is a simple demo for connecting loopback server to an ionic application.
-The loopback server that connects to a mongoDB database.
+The loopback server that connects to a MongoDB database.
 It communicates with the ionic app via REST API.
 The ionic application can be used to view, add, update or delete student data.
 ------------------------------------------------------------------------